-Join host, Scott Bryant-Comstock, as he conducts a captivating conversation with three individuals involved with improving mental health services and supports for youth and young adults, living in Broward County, Florida.
-Tiffany Lawrence, Latrice Richards, and Crysta Snyder, working under the umbrella of the One Community Partnership 3 System of Care Grant, Broward Behavioral Health Care Coalition, have created an innovative social marketing campaign called, Unmask Your Feelings.
-In this episode, you will learn how this innovative team is helping youth and young adults learn to express their feelings through masks.
-And during this time of Pandemic, we all have a lot of experience with masks!
+Today, I am joined by three individuals involved in improving the mental health services and supports for youth and young adults living in Broward County, Florida.
+Tiffany Lawrence, Latrice Richards, and Crysta Snyder.
+They are working under the umbrella of the One Community Partnership 3 System of Care Grant and Broward Behavioral Health Care Coalition.

 South Florida Wellness Network:

 South Florida Wellness Network (SFWN) is a recovery-focused support network run and driven by youth, adults, and family peers.
 We are a community of individuals who have been strengthened by our lived experiences with behavioral, emotional, mental health, trauma, and/or substance use.
 Our shared experience united and empowers us to help others discover their unique path to recovery.
 The peers go into jails, treatment centers, mental health receiving centers, Juvenile Assessment Center (JAC), and the child welfare system to provide peer support and outreach to adults and children.